 For better or worse, I’ve gotten soft.
 I turned 50 last year and though I still ride my mountain bike like a 20 year old, albeit one with a gut and less hair, I’ve come to appreciate that enjoying the great outdoors doesn’t have to involve some level of suffering.
 As a young backpacker I tossed an emergency blanket on the ground, on top of which went my sleeping bag with nothing else between me and nature.
 I eventually graduated to a sleeping pad, inside a tent.
 Ten years later, at 30, I bought a Tacoma, installed a shell on the bed and built a plywood platform with gear storage below and an egg crate mattress topper on top.
 Oh, the luxury!
 A few years, one wife, and a kid later, we had a rooftop tent on top of an FJ Cruiser with a thick mattress and enough room to sit up and read at night.
-The we accidentally bought a motorhome in 2017 and traveled as tourists for a couple of years, until the realization hit that motorhomes are for…other people.
+Then we accidentally bought a motorhome in 2017 and traveled as tourists for a couple of years, until the realization hit that motorhomes are for…other people.
 It did however, have a heater and a kitchen, a place to sit and eat in bad weather and a comfortable bed.
 Even electricity to power all the gadgets.
 If only something existed that offered these amenities and the ability to drive off-road?

 I had been familiar with Four Wheel Campers for a number of years and felt like one of their pop-up campers might offer the right combination of luxury and capability, when paired with the right truck.
 My wife, Melissa, wasn’t so sure.
 Luckily, I’m stubborn!
 We visited a dealer where we were able to step inside a camper to get a better feel for the size, layout and features.
 Eventually Melissa agreed we could order one, “only for weekend trips”.
 I wasted no time forking over a deposit.

 I already owned a Ford F150 SuperCrew with a short bed, so we purchased a reasonably optioned Four Wheel Campers Raven from Denny at the Jackson Hole dealer.
 We picked it up at the end of September and camped at the base of Shadow Mountain with the entire Teton Range dominating the horizon.
 Mother Nature must have sensed that I needed a win and sent a couple of inches of snow and sub-freezing temperatures our first night.
 I fired up the heater and much to my delight, it kept us warm and cozy all night.
+This was vehicle supported adventure at it’s best!

 Over the next fifteen months, we drove over 30,000 miles and spent almost 100 nights in the Raven, including multiple week-long trips and a month in the Pacific Northwest.
 That motorhome?
 It sat unused and unloved in our driveway.
-The ability to access remote campsites, where we were more likely to hear coyotes yipping or rivers dancing than noisy neighbors with generators had sealed our fate.
+The ability to access remote overland campsites, where we were more likely to hear coyotes yipping or rivers dancing than noisy neighbors with generators had sealed our fate.
 We were committed to the Four Wheel Campers lifestyle.
 There was one problem though; the Raven was too small for a family of three plus dog, mountain bikes, camping, photography and hiking gear.
 We needed more living area and additional storage space, both of which are offered by the Hawk UTE flatbed camper.
 The new, larger camper mandated a new, larger truck.

 The 2021 Ford F250 Tremor was my undisputed platform of choice for several reasons, including familiarity, reliability, aesthetics and aftermarket support.
 I placed an order for the truck in September, anticipating a March delivery.
 However, when I reached out to Denny I was shocked to learn that camper deliveries were thirteen months out.
 In a stroke of good luck, Denny called in December to advise that he’d had a cancellation on a flatbed order and that if we could make a deposit, we’d have our camper in March!
 Without hesitation we ordered the camper and a Norweld Deluxe Weekender tray.